-In 2009, together with input from Town leaders and residents, RLF undertook an $8 million renovation.
-The project not only expanded the commercial/retail footprint – increasing the number of retail offerings – but also significantly improved the curb appeal, creating green space, community space and improved parking.
+In 2009, together with input from Town leaders and residents, RLF undertook an $8 million renovation of the property.
+The project not only expanded and improved retail space for two anchor stores, Donelan’s Supermarket and the Post Office, but also increased the overall number of retail offerings, improved parking, and created more community spaces.

-Today, with the assistance of property manager William Jackson Associates, Lincoln Station continues to operate for the benefit of the community with the net proceeds of the RLF’s commercial real estate efforts invested back into the Town of Lincoln.
+Today, with the assistance of property manager William Jackson Associates, Lincoln Station continues to operate for the benefit of the community with the net proceeds of the RLF’s commercial real estate efforts invested directly back into conservation.